The Kingsmen: Early years

 Lynn Easton and Jack Ely started performing at an early age in local newspaper-sponsored revues with the Journal Juniors and the Young Oregonians, respectively.
 In 1957, they started performing together, with Ely singing and playing guitar and Easton on the drum kit.
 The two teenagers had grown up together, as their parents were close friends.
 Easton and Ely performed at local parties and events, and soon added Mike Mitchell on guitar and Bob Nordby on bass to round out the band.
 They called themselves the Kingsmen, taking the name from a recently disbanded group.
-The Kingsmen began their collective career playing at fashion shows, Red Cross events, and supermarket promotions, generally avoiding rock songs on their setlist.
+The band began playing at fashion shows, Red Cross events, and supermarket promotions, generally avoiding rock songs on their setlist.
 In 1962, Don Gallucci, a high school freshman at the time, was recruited from another local group, the Royal Notes, to play keyboards.
 Their first recording effort was an unreleased acetate of an instrumental titled "Peter Gunn Rock".
 (Note: Based on the Wailers "Gunnin' for Peter", in turn based on Henry Mancini's Peter Gunn theme.
 Rerecorded versions appeared on The Kingsmen on Campus (1965) and House Party (1980) as "Peter Gunn".)